The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Orientační plán král. hl. města Prahy a obcí sousedních, 1909-1914

-Severozápadní nádraží is mentioned when Švejk explains Oberleutnant Lukáš that theft at railway stations always occur.
+is mentioned when Švejk explains to Oberleutnant Lukáš that theft at railway stations always occurs.
 This was after their luggage had been stolen at the station they left Prague from, presumably Nádraží císaře Františka Josefa.

 Background

-Severozápadní nádraží was a major railway station in Prague, from 1953 called Praha-Těšnov.
-It was located in Florenc and was in service until 1972.
-(The building was demolished in 1985).
-It was from here Jaroslav Hašek took the train to Světlá nad Sázavou (on his way to Lipnice) on 25 August 1921.
+was a major railway station in Prague, from 1953 called Praha-Těšnov.
+It was located in Florenc and was in service until 1972 (the building was demolished in 1985).
+It was from here that Jaroslav Hašek, together with painter Panuška, took the train to Světlá nad Sázavou (on his way to Lipnice) on 25 August 1921.

 In Prague it was the main hub of Österreichische Nordwestbahn, a private railway operator that was founded in 1868 and functioned until it was nationalised in 1909.
 The headquarters were located in Vienna.
-During Austria-Hungary the station served Vienna and Berlin, and several regional desitinations.
+During the era of Austria-Hungary the station served Vienna and Berlin, and several regional destinations.

-Attempts to find any mentioning of the episode with the stolen pram have been futile.
-If the soldier is to be believed the theft took place in 1912 and the child handed in at Policejní komisařství Salmova ulice (the police station closest to where we assume that Švejk lived).
+Attempts to find any mention of the episode with the stolen pram have been futile.
+If the soldier is to be believed, the theft took place in 1912 and the child was handed in at policejní komisařství Salmova ulice (the police station closest to where we assume that Švejk lived).

-It should also be noted that Jaroslav Hašek was a reporter on local affairs in České slovo for a period in 1908 and 1912 and it can't be ruled out that he re-used one of his own reports (it has even been claimed that some of these were invented).
+It should also be noted that Jaroslav Hašek was a reporter on local affairs in České Slovo for a period in 1908 and 1912, and it cannot be ruled out that he re-used one of his own reports (it has even been claimed that some of these were invented).

 Quote(s) from the novel